open/close all folders

 - Rewarded as a Traitor Deserves: Is a traitor to her people and her homeland.
 The Storm King ultimately pulls a You Have Outlived Your Usefulness on her as soon as she's gotten him what she promised and she only survives because Twilight saves her.

-- Riddle for the Ages: She is never seen without her armor, so her cutie mark (if she has one) is unknown.
+- Riddle for the Ages: She is never seen without her armor, (except in the flashback of her as young filly, and in there she is still a blank flank) so her cutie mark is unknown.

-- Selective Memory: During "Open Up Your Eyes", Tempest claims that her friends instantly rejected her after she lost her horn.
-But in The Stormy Road to Canterlot, Tempest's friends were unnerved by her unstable magic, but tried to be supportive, with the revelation that they were leaving to attend Celestia's School for Gifted Unicorns being the catalyst for Tempest's departure.
+- Selective Memory: During "Open Up Your Eyes", Tempest claims that her friends instantly rejected her after she lost her horn, which quickly drove her to leave her home town.
+However, in The Stormy Road to Canterlot, Tempest's friends were unnerved by her unstable magic, but tried to be supportive, with the revelation that they were leaving to attend Celestia's School for Gifted Unicorns being the catalyst for Tempest's departure.

 - Silly Rabbit, Cynicism Is for Losers!: She despises friendship because of her Dark and Troubled Past and belittles Twilight for still clinging to it, but the mighty ruler she saw as representing the way the world works ultimately betrays her and she's saved by the very princess she derided.
 It's her choosing to stand with the heroes that finally gets her the happiness she wanted.